Cucumber Radish Salad with Feta Dressing

-When I updated my collection of Low-Carb Cucumber Salads, I mentioned that this Cucumber and Radish Salad with Feta Dressing needed a new photo, and I’m so happy to be able to share photos that I hope will entice you to try this; it’s one of my long-time favorite summer salads!
+When I updated my collection of Low-Carb Cucumber Salads, I mentioned that this Cucumber Radish Salad with Feta Dressing needed a new photo, and now I’m so happy to update this recipe with photos that I hope will entice you to try this.
+Without a doubt, it’s one of my long-time favorite summer salads!

 What ingredients do you need for this recipe?